Proven Benefits of Using Lumbar Support Back Cushions

 Do you ever notice your back beginning to ache in the middle of the workday?
 Next time that happens, instead of reaching for the aspirin, try reaching for a lumbar support pillow instead.
 These pillows can be a great way to instantly relieve some types of back pain.

 When your back muscles are overcompensating, they can begin to clench up and spasm.
 This causes a shooting pain, usually originating in your shoulders or lower back and radiating up and down your spine.
-Placing a lumbar support pillow behind your back helps to take some of the load off those muscles and can relieve those spasms.
+Placing a lumbar support pillow behind your back helps to take some of the load off those muscles and can relieve those spasms, even in the least ergonomic office chairs.

 Carry a Backpack More Comfortably